emmaclinton/emmaclinton.github.io/gravity/gravity.md

 The results of this model differ from those of the [Dartmouth Health Atlas Hospital Services Areas](https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries) (HSAs).
 This may be due to several factors.
 For instance, it is possible that our k value does not match with that used to generate the HSAs.
 It is also possible that the parameters in our potential model are weighted differently than those used when creating the Dartmouth HSAs (i.e. different exponent values for the alpha, beta, and lambda parameters).
 Our exclusions of hospitals may have also impacted our results, as the Dartmouth Health Atlas hospital exclusions likely differed from ours.

 A useful addition to the model is the prevention of edge cases of a distance of 0 between a town centroid and a hospital to avoid any chance of a 0 in the denominator of the potential calculation.
-This is done using a field calculation CASE statement and the idea for this method is attributed to Maja Cannavo.
+This is done using a field calculation CASE statement and the idea for this method is attributed to [Maja Cannavo](https://majacannavo.github.io/geog323/portfolio/gravity/gravity.html).

 ACKNOWLEDGEMENTS: I would like to thank Joseph Holler and the members of GEOG0323 Spring 2021 for their [insights, questions, and answers regarding this project](https://github.com/GIS4DEV/GIS4DEV.github.io/issues).

+DATA SOURCES:

+Population by town for Northeastern US compiled by Joseph Holler using the TidyCensus package in R (2018 American Community Survey 5-year estimates): [town and population data](https://gis4dev.github.io/lessons/assets/netown.gpkg)
+US hospital data courtesy of the Department of Homeland Security: https://hifld-geoplatform.opendata.arcgis.com/datasets/6ac5e325468c4cb9b905f1728d6fbf0f_0
+Hospital service areas layer courtesy of the the Dartmouth Atlas of Health Care: https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries